ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 }
 ```

 5\.
 Create a Handler that will receive notifications when the message is placed on the bus.
-The Custom Attribute is optional but configures the Service Bus Subscription:
+The custom attribute is optional but configures the Service Bus Subscription:

 ```csharp
 [MessageHandlerConfiguration(